 The highest professional standards are expected of all members of the McCombs community.
-The collective class reputation and the value of the Texas MPA experience are built on these high standards.
+The collective class reputation and the value of the Texas MPA experience hinges on this.
 Students are expected to be professional in all respects.

-You should treat the Texas MPA classroom as you would a corporate meeting/boardroom.
+You should treat the Texas MPA classroom as you would a corporate boardroom.
 The Texas MPA classroom experience is enhanced when:

-- Students arrive on time. - Students display their name cards. - Students do not confuse the classroom for the cafeteria. - Students are fully prepared for each class.
-Bring your class notes for the class topic and be ready to discuss and work the class exercises.
-Much of the learning takes place in the classroom and up to 70 points can be earned during the time spent in the classroom.
+- Students arrive on time.
+On time arrival ensures that classes are able to start and finish at the scheduled time.
+On time arrival shows respect for both fellow students and faculty, and it enhances learning by reducing distractions. - Students display their name cards.
+This permits fellow students and faculty to learn names, enhancing opportunities for community building and evaluation of in-class contributions. - Students do not confuse the classroom for the cafeteria.
+The classroom is not the place to eat your breakfast or lunch.
+Please plan accordingly.
+Recognizing that back-to-back classes do take place over the lunch hour, energy bars and similar snacks are permitted.
+Please be respectful of your fellow students and faculty in your choices. - Students are fully prepared for each class.
+Have your class notes for the lecture topic and be ready to discuss and work the class exercises.
+Much of the learning in this course takes place during classroom discussions.
 When you are not prepared, you cannot contribute to the overall learning process.
 This affects not only you, but your peers who count on you as well. - Students attend the class section to which they are registered.
-Important: TopHat points are earned for the section that you are registered. - Students respect the views and opinions of their colleagues.
-Pay attention, listen respectfully and look for opportunities to build on points made by the instructor or a classmate.
+Learning is enhanced when class sizes are optimized.
+Limits are set to ensure a quality experience.
+When section hopping takes place some classes become too large and it becomes difficult to contribute.
+When they are too small, the breadth of experience and opinion suffers. - Students respect the views and opinions of their colleagues.
+Pay attention, listen respectfully and look for opportunities to build on points made by the instructor and a classmate.
 Please ask questions when something is unclear and chime in when you think you can help or offer your own personal experience.
 Collaboration and debate in class and online in the discussion boards are encouraged.
-Intolerance for the views of others is unacceptable. - Laptops/tablets are allowed for note-taking, answering TopHat questions, and viewing course materials ONLY. - Use of phones for personal texting, tweets, games and facebook is NOT allowed during class.
-This behavior is unprofessional and never allowed in a corporate meeting/boardroom.
-When a need to communicate with someone outside of class exists (e.g., a medical or family need), please inform me prior to class. - Anyone engaging in online activity other than TopHat will be penalized.
-First offence is a 5 point deduction on your next exam score AND your TopHat points will NOT be earned for that class.
-Subsequent offences will entail a half-letter final grade deduction for each offense and your TopHat points will revert to zero for the course.
-(Note: penalty is double if offense is during a guest speaker presentation).
+Intolerance for the views of others is unacceptable. - Laptops/tablets are allowed for note-taking and viewing course materials only.
+When you are not devoting your full attention to the lecture topic and class exercises, you are doing yourself and your peers a major disservice.
+Those around you face additional distraction.
+Also, your peers cannot benefit from your insights if you are not engaged. - Phones and wireless devices are turned off and in your backpack (not visible on the desk).
+Use of phones for texting, tweets, games and facebook is NOT allowed during class.
+This behavior is rude and unprofessional and never allowed in a corporate meeting/boardroom.
+When a need to communicate with someone outside of class exists (e.g., a medical or family need), please inform me prior to class. - Anyone engaging in phone or online activity will be penalized.
+First offence is a 5 point deduction on your next exam score.
+(Note: penally is double if offense is during a guest speaker presentation).
+Subsequent offences will entail a half-letter final grade deduction for each offense.